Hamilton, Victoria: Radio

 Both are owned by the Ace Radio network, which operates radio stations in the Western District of Victoria.

 Many other radio stations broadcast into Hamilton, including national broadcasters the ABC transmitting from Mt Dundas Melville Forest over much of Western Victoria including outlets at Warrnambool, Portland, and Ballarat.

 Stations are ABC News Radio 91.7, ABC Radio National 92.5, ABC Classic FM 93.3, ABC Local Radio 94.1, and JJJ Youth Radio 94.9.
 ABC local radio is broadcast out of Studios in Warrnambool via Mt Clay Portland on 96.9 which is relayed to Mt Dundas.
 Local Programming is during breakfast times only and often is sourced from Horsham and Ballarat Studios.
 AM radio 3WL on 1602 is audible in Hamilton as is 3WV on 594 from Horsham.
 There are also low power narrowcast services on fm in Hamilton which change from time to time.
-KIX Country is currently transmitting sport and racing.
 Vision FM currently transmits in Hamilton and Casterton.
-There are plans to convert 3HA to FM and change the AM service possibly to sport.

-Recent demolition at Melville oval saw the old 3HA broadcast box used for football since the 1949s removed.